Compassion Arts Festival 2018

 The film will be followed by a talk by director Allison Argo.
 A filmmaker for two decades of over 20 compelling works, Allison Argo has been honored in 100 awards internationally for her work to inspire understanding and compassion for the animals we share the planet with; using the lens of her empathy and artistry to tell their stories.
 Ms. Argo is this year’s honoree of Compassion Arts Festival’s first “Artists for Ahimsa” award, for devotion in artistry to compassion for animals and nature, to be presented by artist/curator Jane O’Hara.

-Tickets go on sale Sept.
-1st.
-Click here for more information.
+Tickets go on sale September 7th - $10 in advance, $15 at the door.
+Click here to purchase tickets and for more information.

 NARRATIVE HEALING ARTS & EDUCATION